kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 - **minimize what you ask for** :: use [metadata_watcher] on watches that does not need the .spec
 - **minimize what you store** :: by dropping fields before sending to stores

-These are quick and easy steps improve the memory profile that is worth checking out (the benefits of doing these will further increase in 0.92)
+These are quick and easy steps improve the memory profile that is worth checking out (the benefits of doing these will further increase in 0.92).

 Improving what is stored in the `Cache` above is important, but it is not the full picture...

+## The Watch API

+The Kubernetes watch API is an interesting beast.
+You have no guarantees you'll get every event, and you must be able to restart from a potentially new checkpoint without telling you what changes happened in the downtime.
+This is mentioned briefly in [Kubernetes API concepts](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) as an implication of its `410 Gone` responses.

+When `410 Gone` responses happen we need to trigger a re-list, and wait for all data to come through before we are back in a "live watching" mode that is caught up with reality.
+This type of API consumption is problematic when you need to do work with reflectors/caches where you are generally storing __complete__ snapshots in memory for a worker task.
+Controllers are effectively forced to treat every event as a potential change, and chase [[reconciler#idempotency]] as a work-around for not having guaranteed delivery.

+Let's focus on caches.
+To simplify these problems for users we have created certain guarantees in the abstractions of `kube::runtime`.

 ## Guarantees